Reto Rossetti: Creative life

-His poetry appeared in the compendious work, Kvaropo (Foursome).
+His poetry appeared in the compendious work, Kvaropo (Quartet).
 Poems by Rossetti used to appear in the Esperanto (newspaper) press.

 With his brother, Cezaro Rossetti (Caesar) he wrote and illustrated 'The Moc Gonnogal' – a collection of poems written as a spoof on the work of the Scottish poet William McGonnogal.

 His other works are: Mestizo de l' Mondo (Mestizo of the World), a collection of poems; El la Maniko (Out of my Sleeve); and Pinta krajono (Sharp Pencil), a collection of novellas.
 His main translation is Otelo (Othello) by Shakespeare.
 Rossetti did many translations from English poetry.
 He was the editor and main collaborator on the Angla Antologio.

 Three of his works are on William Auld's Basic Esperanto Reading List:

 El la maniko, 33 Rakontoj, Pinta krajono.